 Leave your AVC plan invested and use it later

-<ONLY include this option where the AVC plan started prior to 1 April 2014>
+<ONLY include this option where the member left before 1 April 2014>

 You do not have to take your AVC plan when you take your main LGPS pension.
 You can leave your AVC plan invested and use it at a later date, however, you must take it by the age of 75.